 Visiting a Gynecologist is not something women love to do.
 Even if they were good friends with their Gynecologist, they’d prefer catching up anywhere but at the clinic.
 However, whether if you are sexually active, it becomes all the more important to visit your Gynecologist twice a year.

 On your way to the appointment, you had a lot of questions front and center in your mind, but as you put on that stiff paper gown and sit in the examination chair, you are all blank and clueless.
 This happens to a lot of women, maybe because they are not thinking straight at the moment, or feel cold and nervous under the direct wind blast of the air conditioning system.

 Your Gynecologist will give you all the information and tips regarding your vaginal health, but some questions remain unanswered because you don’t ask.

 You must also know that no question is too silly or complex for your Gynecologist.
 If it’s on your mind and is stressing your nerves, let it out loud and clear.

-A Gynecologist spends years studying the reproductive system of women and another couple of years practicing under the patronage of a senior.
+A Gynecologist spends years studying the reproductive system of women and another couple of years practising under the patronage of a senior.
 This means your Gynecologist is qualified to answer just about everything.